Candidatus Phytoplasma australiense

 Detection and InspectionTop of page

 In some cases, disease symptoms associated with 'Ca. Phytoplasma australiense' can be quite definite, such as cabbage tree in late stages of infection.
-In other hosts for reliable diagnosis, phytoplasma infection of plants showing symptoms need to be confirmed by PCR.
+In other hosts for reliable diagnosis, phytoplasma infection of plants showing symptoms need to be confirmed by PCR, because the symptoms can bear similarities to those caused by other factors.

 Similarities to Other Species/ConditionsTop of page